Types of Testosterone Blood Tests- How to Chose Best One?

 The majority of circulating testosterone in the bloodstream is bound to SHBG which is the sex hormone-binding globulin.
 Testosterone can also be weakly bound to albumin which is a water-soluble protein.

 The albumin-bound testosterone combined with free testosterone makes up for approximately 35% of total testosterone levels.

 This is also known to be biologically active testosterone.

-Hyperthyroidism and other factors which influence SHBG can lead to changes in the amount of biologically active testosterone.
+Hyperthyroidism and other factors that influence SHBG can lead to changes in the amount of biologically active testosterone.